-One day after my 8-year sober birthday, I decided to give up social media for a month (or as long as I could).
+One day after my 8-year sober birthday, I decided to do a social media detox for a month (or as long as I could).
 In the beginning, there really wasn’t any end game in mind.
 My motivation: I realized that somewhere along the way I started caring what people think.
 And this started to affect how I felt about myself.
 Oh, and also: I was spending way too much time checking my phone.

 I wish someone could have taken my picture and posted it as I contemplated what it meant to erase the Facebook and Instagram apps from my phone.
 I held my finger on the screen and the icons did that little dance, that shaky “please don’t delete me” dance.
 This continued on for probably an hour.

 “Should I?
 Shouldn’t I?”
-I’ve wanted to do this before but haven’t.
+I’ve wanted to do a social media detox before but haven’t.
 I’ve tried to place limits on myself—only on the weekend or not until five o’clock.
 “I should.
 Wait…but then I won’t feel so connected.
 How will I know about (fill in the blank)?
 And I will never remember all those birthdays!”

 What have I learned so far?
 In the past month, I feel like I’ve learned quite a bit—or better, quite a bit has been revealed.
 I’ll give you my top five.

 Breaking up with social media has taught me that over the years I have grown uncomfortable with silence.
 There is so much that exists today to fill the space—and so much right at our very own fingertips.
 We can’t just say it’s a Millennial thing anymore, either.
 Even my parents, one of whom is well into his 70s, reach for their smart phones as soon as there is a lull in conversation or a moment of down time.
 It doesn’t matter if it’s a holiday, a special dinner, or if a very important conversation has just occurred.